lord/backtalk/readme.md

   <a href="https://docs.rs/backtalk"><img src="https://img.shields.io/badge/docs.rs-visit-brightgreen.svg" alt="Documentation"></a>-->
 </p>

 Backtalk is a web framework for Rust.
-Much is subject to change and it's probably not ready for writing production sites, but the structure is there, and I'm glad to answer questions/help out if the documentation isn't enough.
+Much is subject to change and it's not ready for writing production sites, but the structure is there, and I'm glad to answer questions/help out if the documentation isn't enough.

 - **Asynchronous** – use Futures for everything, handle thousands of concurrent connections.
 - **Realtime** – expose a streaming API, and push live events to clients.